Hassanstarr/Back-end-project/Readme.md

   - **Purpose**: Logs out users by removing JWT tokens from cookies and clearing the refresh token from the user's record.
   - **Session Management**: Ensures the user’s session is fully terminated by clearing all related cookies.

+- **`refreshAccessToken`**:
+  - **Purpose**: Refreshes the access token using a valid refresh token provided in cookies or the request body.
+  - **Token Verification**: Verifies the provided refresh token and generates new access and refresh tokens if valid.
+  - **Session Management**: Updates the cookies with new tokens and ensures the previous refresh token is invalidated.

 ## Packages Used